CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_playground/context/cil/cil_requirements.md

 ## **5. Testing**

 The system_playground version of CIL is validated using a deterministic, block‑level Python testbench (cil_testbench.py).
-This testbench evaluates how CIL integrates identity‑layer objects from COB and stability indicators from CST into a structured CIL Intake Packet.
-The goal is to confirm that CIL behaves predictably under controlled inputs and produces stable packet structures suitable for consumption by CEx.
+This testbench evaluates how CIL integrates **two inputs**:

+- identity‑layer objects from COB
+- stability indicators originating from CST

+into a structured CIL Intake Packet.
+The goal is to confirm that CIL behaves predictably under controlled COB and CST inputs and produces stable packet structures suitable for consumption by CEx.

 ---